-The identity, relationship of and balances and transactions with related parties have been properly recorded and adequately disclosed in the financial statements, as required by Canadian public sector accounting standards.
-The list of related parties attached to this letter as Appendix A accurately and completely describes the TTC's related parties and the relationships with such parties.
+The identity, relationship of and balances and transactions with related parties have been properly The identity, relationship of and databases and databases with related parties have been properly recorded and adequately disclosed in the financial statements, as required by Canadian public sector accounting standards.
+The list of related parties attached to this letter as Appendix A accurately and completely describes the TTC's related parties, consisting of other entities under TTC's control and other entities under common control with TTC with whom significant transactions occur.